mongodb/leafygreen-ui/packages/tooltip/README.md

 **Default:** `false`

-Determines whether or not the `Tooltip` will appear as open or closed, if controlled.
+Controls the component, and determines whether or not the `Tooltip` will appear open or closed.

 ### setOpen

 **Type:** `function`

-When controlling the component, use `setOpen` to keep track of the `Tooltip` component's state so that clicks on the document's backdrop as well as a user pressing the Escape Key will close the `Tooltip` and update the consuming application's local state accordingly.
+If controlling the component, pass state handling function to setOpen prop.
+This will keep the consuming application's state in-sync with LeafyGreen's state, while the `Tooltip` component responds to events such as backdrop clicks and a user pressing the Escape key.

 ### shouldClose